-- (i) any natural person resident in the United States; - any partnership or corporation organised or incorporated under the (ii) laws of the United States; - any estate of which any executor or administrator is a U.S. person; (iii) - (iv) any trust of which any trustee is a U.S. person; - any agency or branch of a non-U.S. entity located in the United (v) States: - any non-discretionary account or similar account (other than an estate (vi) or trust) held by a dealer or other fiduciary for the benefit or account of a U.S. person; - (vii) any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organised, incorporated or (if an individual) resident in the United States; or
+- (i) any natural person resident in the United States; - (v) any partnership or corporation organised or incorporated under the laws of the United States; - (vi) any estate of which any executor or administrator is a U.S. person; - (vii) any trust of which any trustee is a U.S. person; - (viii) any agency or branch of a non-U.S. entity located in the United States; - (ix) any non-discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary for the benefit or account of a U.S. person; - (x) any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organised, incorporated or (if an individual) resident in the United States; or